angelortizv/itcr-courses/README.md

     This file.
 - `LICENSE`
     itcr-courses is licensed under the MIT License.
+- `CONTRIBUTING.md`
+    itcr-courses contribution guidelines.
+- `CODE_OF_CONDUCT.md`
+    Code of Conduct adapted from the Contributor Covenant.
 - `CE1101 - INTRODUCTION TO PROGRAMMING/`
     Contains examples of tail and stack recursion.
 - `CE1103 - ALGORITHMS AND DATA STRUCTURES I/`